Diffusion Models

 Recall from #the issue in modeling \(p_\text{data}\) that directly modeling \(p_\text{data}\) proves problematic.

-Diffusion models instead tries to learn to nudge Gaussian noise \(p_\text{init}\) and gradually transforming it into \(p_\text{data}.\)
+Diffusion models instead tries to learn how to nudge Gaussian noise \(p_\text{init}\) and gradually transform it into \(p_\text{data}.\)

 This seemingly simple change of perspective lifts it of many drawbacks and restrictions other solutions had, leading to them becoming SOTA in fields like image and video generation, and enabling tasks like inpainting to be done.